Nitrokey/nitrokey-documentation/source/components/nitropad-nitropc/heads/factory-reset.rst

 7. You will be asked if you want to set the User and Admin/TPM PIN yourself.
 You press Enter to continue without changing the PINs.

 8. You will then be asked if manual user information should be added.
-You confirm with ‘y’ and enter your name and then the email address.
+You confirm with ``y`` and enter your name and then the email address.

    .. code-block:: bash

       Would you like to set a custom password?[y/N]:
       Would you like to set custom user Information for the GnPG key?[y/N]: y Please enter the following Information...

       Real name: "your name"
       Email adress: "your email-adress"
       Comment:

       Checking for USB media...

       New value of PCR[5]: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
       [ xx.xxxxxx] sd 6:0:0:0: [sdb] No Caching mode page found [ xx.xxxxxx] sd 6:0:0:0: [sdb] Assuming drive cache: write through

       Checking for GPG Key...

       Detecting and setting boot device...

       Boot device set to /dev/sda1

       Resetting TPM...

       Resetting GPG Key...
       (this will take a minute or two)

 9. If you are using Nitrokey Storage, you must then select the drive.
 If the drives /dev/sdb1, /dev/sdc, /dev/sdd1 are displayed, select /dev/sdd1.
 If the drives /dev/sdb1, /dev/sdc1, /dev/sdd are displayed, select /dev/sdb1.